 Gastrointestinal problems, perhaps more than any other area, are markedly affected by lifestyle.
 Many disorders can be prevented or treated at least in part by eating a healthy diet high in fiber, exercising regularly, drinking enough water, and limiting alcohol intake.
 Still, the frequency of digestive disorders means that even the healthiest person can be affected by them.
 Anyone who notices blood in their stool, experiences abdominal pain, unexplained weight loss, or any significant change in bowel movements should see a doctor.

-Dr. Julia Anderson, MD, MSCI graduated from Mercer University School of Medicine in 2001.
+Dr. Julia L. Anderson, MD, MSCI graduated from Mercer University School of Medicine in 2001.
 She is certified by the Pediatric Gastroenterology - American Board of Pediatrics and has a state license in Tennessee.

 Medical School: Mercer University School of Medicine (2001)